Interested in learning more about literacy trends and initiatives across the profession at Annual Conference?

 ALA Literacy Assembly

-The Literacy Assembly is a forum for information sharing, building Association-wide collaboration, and promoting library efforts in libraries of all kinds.
+The Literacy Assembly is a forum for information sharing, building Association-wide collaboration, and promoting literacy efforts in libraries of all kinds.

 Saturday, June 25